debughub/php-client/readme.md

 `$data` -  array of data, that should replace the `?` in your code.
 This will not be send if you disable `send_query_data` in the config.

-`$duration` - milliseconds it took to execute the query.
+`$duration` - seconds it took to execute the query.

 `$connection` - name of the DB connection.
 Usefull if your application uses multiple connections